15th Feb 2022

-To the surprise of none of its 63 million viewers, the racy Netflix period drama has been renewed for a second season and now we have the trailer.
-Here's everything we know about the delights to expect in season 2
+To the surprise of none of its 63 million viewers, the racy Netflix period drama was renewed for a second season and we finally have the first look at all that's yet to happen in the ton.

-On January 22 2021, it was confirmed Netflix greenlit a second season of the Regency era-set series.
+On January 22 2021, it was confirmed that Netflix had greenlit a second season of the Regency era-set series, Bridgerton.
 Following this, the latest issue of Lady Whistledown’s society papers dropped on our virtual doorsteps to confirm the news circling the ton.
 “Dear Readers, the ton are abuzz with the latest gossip, and so it is my honour [sic] to impart to you: Bridgerton shall officially return for a second season.
 I do hope you have stored a bottle of Ratafia for this most delightful occasion.”

 Lady Whistledown also confirmed that, like book two of the series by Julia Quinn, season two of the TV adaptation will focus on the eldest Bridgerton, Anthony (played by the – and there’s no other word for him– dreamy Jonathan Bailey), who made his mark in season one by trying to ruin Daphne’s (Phoebe Dynevor) life with horrible suitors.